mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Chelsio Dual Port T520-CR
   - My TrueNAS server [couldn't recognize this one, either](https://www.truenas.com/community/threads/no-success-with-three-different-10-gb-nics.111026/).

-My best guess is that the issue on my TrueNAS server is motherboard incompatibility.
-My TrueNAS server [uses a consumer-grade ASUS Prime A320I-K motherboard](/budget-nas/#motherboard), so it may not support these enterprise-oriented 10G NICs.
+My best guess is that the motherbord on my TrueNAS server has limited compatibility.
+It's [a consumer-grade ASUS Prime A320I-K motherboard](/budget-nas/#motherboard), so it may not support these enterprise-oriented 10G NICs.

-I plan to build a new storage server in the next few months, so I'll try a fancier motherboard to see if that lets me use one of the three spare 10G NICs I have lying around.
+I plan to build a new storage server in the next few months, so I'll try a fancier motherboard to see if that lets me use one of the three spare 10G NICs I've now accrued.

-Currently, the only 10 Gbps link in my network is the connection between my Windows desktop and my managed switch.
+Currently, the only 10 Gbps link in my network between my Windows desktop and my managed switch.
 If I need to click a checkbox on TP-Link's crummy web UI, I can do it at blazing 10 Gbps speeds.

 ## Choosing a UPS (battery backup)

 When I lived in Manhattan, I'd experience around five power outages per year.
-They were all brief, but they were long enough to power cycle my computer.
+They were all brief, but they were long enough to power cycle my computer and lose my work.

 To avoid surprise shutdowns, I bought a battery backup system, also known as an uninterruptible power supply (UPS).
 It was an [APC BR1500G](https://www.apc.com/us/en/product/BR1500G/apc-backups-pro-1500va-865w-tower-120v-10x-nema-515r-outlets-avr-lcd-user-replaceable-battery/), and I've used that same battery backup for six years.